-- The agency had information of the status of the household member(s) as non-citizen(s) that did not meet the criteria of any of the classes eligible for participation in SNAP, and failed to take appropriate action to remove the individual(s), or - The eligibility worker failed to verify the eligibility status of a non-citizen, as required, and the non-citizen is ineligible for SNAP
+- The agency had information of the status of the household member(s) as non-citizen(s) that did not meet the criteria of any of the classes eligible for participation in SNAP, and failed to take appropriate action to remove the individual(s), or - the eligibility worker failed to verify the eligibility status of a non-citizen, as required, and the non-citizen is ineligible for SNAP.

-In making the error determination, the reviewer will exclude the ineligible member(s) in determining SNAP benefits for the sample month.
+In making the error determination, the reviewer must exclude the ineligible member(s) in determining SNAP benefits for the sample month.
 The income and resources of any ineligible member(s) shall be handled in accordance with certification policy.

-In addition, if the reviewer determines that any eligible non-citizen(s) have been improperly excluded from the household, then a variance will be cited.
+In addition, if the reviewer determines that any eligible non-citizen(s) have been improperly excluded from the household, a variance must be cited.
 The error determination will be completed by including the eligible non-citizen(s) in the household.

 Apply appropriate time frames and requirements for reporting and acting on changes in the household circumstances.
-Deficiencies, other than those referenced above, must not be included in the error determination.
+Deficiencies in this element, other than those referenced above, must not be included in the error determination.

-- Reports Concerning Illegal Non-citizens.
-If the reviewer determines the presence in the household of a person or persons who have entered or remained illegally in the United States, QC staff must: - Determine if USCIS has declined a deportation action, as indicated by documentation in the case record.
-If there is documentation that USCIS has declined deportation, Section 823 does not apply, and this must be documented on the FNS-Form 380 - Enter this information on the worksheet in column 3 - Forward a report to the local agency identifying the illegal non-citizen as a non-household member - Not contact USCIS regarding information obtained relative to illegal noncitizens - RESIDENCY 140.
-The reviewer must determine that the household resided in the state or project area as of review the date (AORD).
-In unusual cases (such as homeless households, some migrant farmworker households or households newly arrived in the area) where verification of residency cannot reasonably be accomplished, the reviewer must document that he/she attempted to verify residency.
+- Reports Concerning Undocumented Non-Citizens.
+If the reviewer determines the presence in the household of a person or persons who are not lawfully present in the United States, the reviewer must: - Determine if USCIS has declined a deportation action, as indicated by documentation in the case record.
+If there is documentation that USCIS has declined deportation, Section 823 does not apply, and this must be documented on the FNS-Form 380. - Enter this information on the worksheet in Column 3. - Forward a report to the local agency identifying the undocumented non-

+- citizen as a non-household member.

+- Not contact USCIS regarding information obtained relative to undocumented non-citizens.

+- RESIDENCY 140.
+The reviewer must determine that the household resided in the state or project area as of the review date (AORD).
+In certain cases, such as homeless households, some migrant farmworker households or households newly arrived in the area, where verification of residency cannot reasonably be accomplished, the reviewer must document they attempted to verify residency and may likely conclude the element.
 Verifications for other elements can be used to verify residency, like shelter or utility verifications.
-Verification of residency is not required for categorically eligible households. - Standard Verification.
-The reviewer may use, but is not limited to, the following: - Statement from a non-relative landlord - Rent or mortgage receipt from non-relative landlord showing the address given - Official records confirming ownership of a house at the address given
+Verification of residency is not required for categorically eligible (including traditional, narrow, and broad based categorically eligible) households.

+- Standard Verification.
+The reviewer may use, but is not limited to, the following:

+- Statement from a non-relative landlord

+- Rent or mortgage receipt from non-relative landlord showing the address given

+- Official records confirming ownership of a house at the address given

 - Employer's statement

 - List of residents from a responsible official of a drug/alcoholic treatment center or group home, who is not the household's authorized representative

 - Tax office records

 - Post Office records

 - Church or synagogue records

 - Utility company records or bills

 - Signed statement, or documented verbal statement, from non-relative

 - Item of mail with household name and address with postmark or date AORD

 - Other property records

 - Current driver's license

 - Department of Motor Vehicles document(s)

 - Voter Registration

-Resident of Institution.
-If a household is found to have been a resident of a type of institution which makes the household ineligible, that fact must be documented under this element and also noted under Element 150 - Household Composition.
+- Resident of Institution.
+If a household is found to have been a resident of a type of institution which makes the household ineligible, that fact must be documented under this element and also noted under Element 150 Household Composition.

-Documentation must include the type of institution, name and title of person providing information, institution name, address, phone number and date of contact.
+Documentation must include the type of institution, name and title of person providing information, institution name, address, phone number, and date of contact.